 Our specific responsibilities for offshore marine nature conservation are set out in the Offshore Marine Conservation (Natural Habitats, &c.)
 Regulations 2007, the Marine and Coastal Access Act 2009 and various Regulations that relate to the activities of the offshore petroleum industry.

-As well as the legal instruments that define JNCC’s role, our work is also shaped by a range of international, European and national conventions, directives, legal acts and policies.
+As well as the legal instruments that define JNCC’s role, our work is also shaped by a range of international and national conventions, legislations and policies.
 Collectively they provide the framework for UK nature conservation.

 Our statutory duties

 Our core statutory responsibilities are set out in Sections 33 to 36 of the Natural Environment and Rural Communities Act 2006.
-We deliver the UK and international responsibilities of the Council for Nature Conservation and the Countryside (CNCC), Natural Resources Wales (NRW), Natural England and Scottish Natural Heritage (SNH).
+We deliver the UK and international responsibilities of the Council for Nature Conservation and the Countryside (CNCC), Natural Resources Wales (NRW), Natural England and Nature Scot (formerly Scottish Natural Heritage).
 The functions that arise from these responsibilities are principally to:

-- Advise Government on the development and implementation of policies for, or affecting, nature conservation in the UK and internationally;
+- Advise governments on the development and implementation of policies for, or affecting, nature conservation in the UK and internationally;

 - Provide advice and disseminate knowledge on nature conservation issues affecting the UK and internationally;